d3/d3-scale/README.md

 If *domain* is specified, sets the scale’s domain to the specified array of numbers.
 The array must contain two or more numbers; if the elements in the given array are not numbers, they will be coerced to numbers.
 A linear scale can be used to encode types such as [dates](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Date) that can be converted to numbers; however, it is often more convenient to use [time scale](https://github.com/d3/d3-scale-time) for dates.
 If *domain* is not specified, returns the scale’s current domain.

-Although linear scales typically have only two values in their domain, you can specify more than two values for a “polylinear” scale.
-In this case, there should be an equivalent number of values in the [range](#linear_range).
+Although linear scales typically have only two values in their domain, you may specify more than two values to produce a “polylinear” scale.
+(There should be an equivalent number of values in the [range](#linear_range).)
 A polylinear scale represents multiple piecewise linear scales that divide a continuous domain and range.
 For example, to create a diverging color scale that interpolates between white and red for negative values, and white and green for positive values, say:

 ```js
 var s = linear().domain([-1, 0, 1]).range(["red", "white", "green"]);